 Shopping lovers will find shops open every day until Christmas, both in the historical center and outside.

-Among the traditional markets, you can visit the Fierucola dell'Immacolata (Immaculate Small Fair) organized in Piazza Santissima Annunziata on the 8th of December.
+Among the traditional markets, you can visit the Fierucola dell'Immacolata (Immaculate Small Fair) organized in Piazza Santissima Annunziata on the 8th of December or the Fierucolina di Natale (Small Christmas Fair) in Piazza Santo Spirito on December 16th, 2018.

 You will also find many smaller Christmas markets in the different neighborhoods of the historical center, mainly organized on the weekends.
 If you're going to visit the surroundings of Florence, you'll find nice Christmas markets and fairs in the Mugello area, but also in the villages of Chianti and in Fiesole.